Annual Water Supply

 The City of Boulder's Drought Plan provides guidance for recognizing droughts that may affect water supply availability, and for responding appropriately to these droughts.

-The primary factors in the city’s annual May 1 water supply evaluation include the:
+The primary factors in our annual May 1 water supply evaluation include the:

 - high-mountain snowpack measurements in the city’s watershed,